QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * Restart
 </details>

-Then, you can process with the installation:
+Then, you can start the installation:

 <details class="details-n">
 <summary>Installation ADDS</summary>